The CNY Calories Showdown – One Slice Of Bak Kwa Is 370 kcal

 Nian Gao non-fried (1 piece) – 46

-People ask how I stay, emm, in shape.
-My only advice is take everything in moderation.
-After all, CNY is a once a year affair to try out these goodies.
-And perhaps eat only those you really like and of reasonably good quality.
-No point grabbing a handful of mediocre tarts just to past time or pretending to act busy.
-Sugared drinks are probably a killer for your waist too.
+Perhaps eat only those you really like and of reasonably good quality.
+No point grabbing a handful of mediocre tarts just to past time or pretending to act busy (lol does anyone do it?).

 If not, help your mum with the household chores.
 Washing and cleaning burn a lot, yah?
 Happy and HEALTHY New Year everyone!